brando5393/tindog/README.md

 # tindog
-This website is a comedic spin on Tinder created in The Complete 2019 Web Development Bootcamp on Udemy.
+This website is a comedic spin on Tinder that I created as a learning exercise in The Complete 2019 Web Development Bootcamp on Udemy.

+The course can be found here: https://www.udemy.com/the-complete-web-development-bootcamp/